44 Must-Know Cancer Facts & Statistics for 2021

-7. There were about 41,400 deaths related to breast cancer in 2018.
+9. There were about 685,000 deaths related to breast cancer in 2020.

 Lung Cancer Statistics

-10. In 2018, there were around 234,000 new lung cancer cases in the US.
+12. Every year, there are around 234,000 new lung cancer cases in the US.

-11. The rate of lung cancer’s prevalence in Hungary is 56.7 reported cases per 100,000 residents.
+14. Lung cancer’s prevalence in Hungary is 56.7 reported cases per 100,000 residents.

-Hungary has the highest rate of lung cancer.
-It’s followed by Serbia, which has a rate of 49.8 per 100,000.
-When dividing the rates by gender, Hungary still ranks highest: 77.4 for men and 41.4 for women per 100,000.
+Hungary has the highest rate of lung cancer, and it’s followed by Serbia, which has a rate of 49.8, and New Caledonia (France), with about 42.3 cases per 100,000 residents.
+In addition, when dividing the rates by gender, Hungary still ranks highest: 77.4 cases per 100,000 men and 41.4 cases per 100,000 women.

-Prostate Cancer Statistics
+Prostate Cancer Stats

-13. Over 60% of prostate cancer cases occur in men aged 65 and older.
+15. Over 60% of prostate cancer cases occur in men aged 65 and older.

-15. In 2019, about 31,620 deaths will occur because of prostate cancer.
+17. In 2019, about 31,620 deaths were estimated to occur because of prostate cancer.

 Colorectal Cancer Statistics

-19. 2018 saw over 1.8 million new colorectal cancer cases.
+21. 2018 saw over 1.8 million new colorectal cancer cases.

 Skin Cancer Statistics

-21. Approximately 86% of all melanoma cases are due to exposure to the sun.
+23. Approximately 86% of all melanoma cases are due to exposure to the sun.

 (Skin Cancer Foundation)

-22. Melanoma is projected to cause 7,000 deaths in the US in 2019.
+24. Melanoma is projected to cause 7,180 deaths in the US in 2021.